 Pickett holds the whole word in.
 Freezes in place, in fact, grin and all.
 I keep my glare on him until I head out the door.
 Just before we break eye contact, he sings it out.

 As students spill out of their classes, a good half of the crowd is wearing one of these team shirts, girls and boys alike.
 I finally spot a friendly face in Janey, who's squeezed in the middle of a Team Rose pack.
-She struggles to reach me, faltering hand extended and I grab her just in time to pull her out before she's lost to the sea.
+She struggles to reach me, faltering hand extended and I pull her out just before she's lost to the sea.